openxc/openxc-python/docs/tools/control.rst

 .. note::

-    The CAN translator must be running firmware that supports CAN writes, and must allow writing the specific message that you request with ``openxc-control``.
+    The vehicle interface must be running firmware that supports CAN writes, and must allow writing the specific message that you request with ``openxc-control``.